 - Does the vendor help you maintain brand quality instead of forcing you into canned responses?

-For a broader merchant-facing guide, read our Shopify AI shopping assistant comparison.
+For a broader merchant-facing guide, read our 2026 Shopify AI shopping assistant comparison.
+For the merchant-vs-shopper distinction, see Sidekick vs AI shopping assistants.
 If your category depends on guided discovery, you may also like our guide to building an effective AI chatbot for ecommerce.

 View Dori on Shopify if you want to evaluate shopper assistance for skincare, wellness, and other high-consideration categories.